maptv/decalendar/intro.md

 In cases when disputing a delusion may be warranted, Deirenism advises against criticizing delusional people for their beliefs and instead recommends demonstrating empathy and offering axioms as alternatives to delusions.
 Axioms are beliefs that either are accepted as true by consensus or serve as the premise or basis for further discussion or reasoning.
 As opposed to delusions, axioms can be interpreted literally without contradicting common sense, empirical observations, scientific knowledge, or historical facts.
 One of the purported benefits of axioms touted by Deirenism is stress relief via the mitigation of cognitive dissonance caused by delusions.

 The replacement of delusions with axioms does not require a change in identity, religious or otherwise, because axioms can exist independently of each other and outside of Deirenism.
-The independence of axioms allows them to be combined with other beliefs.
+The independence of axioms facilitates eclecticism, the combination of unaltered elements from different sources.
+As long as delusions are not taken literally, they can safely be combined with axioms.
+Literal interpretation of delusions leads to contradictions and can result in cognitive dissonance.

 and matched religious conversion not consider itself mutually exclusive with any other religion. require common cautions against calling should only aim not be aimed , because Deirenism values the religious background .
 Religions are not mutually exclusive if we do not interpret their beliefs literally.